epicsuite/workflow/workflow.md

 1. User uploads an `experimental_design.csv` file, which describes the datasets to be compared.
 This workflow requires `[1, ..., n]` lines with pairs of logically associated files.
 The assumption is that each line describes an identical timestep in a pair of datasets.
+These timesteps are assumed to be in the order provided in `step 3`.

 ```
 filepath_1,filepath_2,description